-20 Mystical Temples in Yogyakarta and Useful Info!
+20 Mystical Temples In Yogyakarta (+fun facts)

 Although the Indonesian island of Java today is mostly Muslim, it wasn’t always like that.
 Hundreds of Buddhist and Hindu temples are scattered all around the island.
-There is one place where the concentration of ancient temples is higher than anywhere else: Yogyakarta.

 Candi is the Indonesian word for temple.
 I use them interchangeably in this article.